 Session one is primarily concerned with establishing the precise details of the client's condition as well as the important task of defining the exact outcome the client wishes to gain from therapy.
 At this stage some simple hypnotic relaxation techniques are taught in order to help the client clearly visualise that desired outcome.
 The session is sometimes concluded with a brief, deeper trance experience by way of an introduction for those who haven't experienced hypnosis before.
 This session takes about 90 minutes.

-In session two the information provided by the client is used to produce a personalised CD recording for the client's use.
+In session two the information provided by the client is used to produce a personalised MP3 recording for the client's use (CD copies can also be provided for a small charge).
 This serves the multiple purposes of providing positive suggestions to alleviate symptoms (see solution focussed therapy), to provide trance experience on a regular basis so that the client becomes accustomed to the trance state thus enabling him/her to enter trance more quickly and deeply on subsequent sessions, and lastly and most importantly it is designed to send the subconscious mind searching for the root cause of the client's symptoms.
 This session takes about 50 minutes.

 Subsequent sessions are hypnotic in nature and the client is invited to re-visit memories, which are freely associated to one another by the client.
 This is the natural way the deeper mind links and connects information, and by using the hypnotic state to keep the conscious mind relaxed and occupied elsewhere, it is the most rapid way to find and access the root cause of the symptoms.
 These sessions are usually about 50-60 minutes in length.